denten/denten.github.io/_posts/2015-07-29-reddit-community.md

 on Reddit often takes the "community" part of the equation as a given.
 The "Reddit community" acts both as an object and a subject of action.
 It is apologized to, it wants to make its voice heard, and it demands.
 But to what extent is Reddit a community?
-What makes a community, in any case?
+What makes for a community, in any case?

 I submit that at the very least, a community identifies a set of people, platforms, and practices.
 First, a community must involve the social element.